clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 > Secondly, there was no general way to handle "overflow" in the third phase.
 If the Widgets were too wide or high to fit into the grant size, they would simply overflow.
 Everything else (like a wrapping Flexbox) requires special handling and the only way to do that without restricting flexibility was to add another user-defined Callback to split child Widgets into "groups" that could be laid out according to some orthogonal layouting process.
 And to make things worse, after this user-defined Callback had run, we had to repeat the whole process from phase 2 onwards, including (potentially) calling the same user-defined Callback *again*, after realizing that the new groups still didn't fit.
 >
 > All in all, this approach went nowhere.
 But I spent way too much though on it to not at least make a sidenot of it here.

+---

+This is how far the document is consolidated, after this point things get messy.

+---

 ## Widget State Machine